-You can easily uninstall all versions of Zoom from the user’s devices using Intune by following the instructions provided in this blog post.
-I have provided two options for removing Zoom App, First one is by using a Powershell script and second one uses a program called cleanzoom.
+Follow the instructions in this blog post to easily uninstall all versions of Zoom from the user’s devices using Intune.
+I have provided two options for removing the Zoom App: one using a Powershell script and the other using a cleanzoom program.

-cleanzoom is contained within a zip file.
-By extracting the contents of the zip file, you’ll find the cleanzoom.exe file, you can use that as well to remove the app.
-Let’s check both the options.
+Cleanzoom is contained within a zip file.
+Extracting the zip file’s contents will show the cleanzoom.exe file, which you can use to remove the app.
+Let’s check both options.

 Step-by-Step guide

-Option 1 – Use a Powershell script to remove Zoom
+Option 1 – Use a Powershell script to Uninstall Zoom App

-To remove Zoom App using a Powershell script, follow below steps:
+To remove the Zoom App using a Powershell script, follow the below steps:

-I have created a Powershell script and tested it multiple times to make sure its removing Zoom app effectively.
-You can download removeZoom.ps1 powershell script from my Github Repository: Powershell-Scripts/Zoom/removeZoom.ps1 and save it somewhere on your device.
+I have created a PowerShell script and tested it to ensure it effectively removes the Zoom app.
+You can download the removeZoom.ps1 script from my Github Repository: Powershell-Scripts/Zoom/removeZoom.ps1 and save it somewhere on your device.

-There are no changes required in this powershell script, you can deploy it as is.
-Once the deployment is complete, it will remove Zoom app from users devices.
+This Powershell script does not require changes; you can deploy it as is.
+Once the deployment is complete, the Zoom app will be removed from the users devices.

 The next step is to deploy this PowerShell script, using Intune admin center.
 I’ve created a step-by-step guide on how to deploy a PowerShell script using Intune.
-You can start directly from STEP 2, as we’ve already prepared our PowerShell script in STEP 1.
+Please refer to that and deploy the script to remove Zoom app.

-Second option is to use a CleanZoom program provided by the software vendor for removing Zoom App from users device.
-Please follow below steps to remove Zoom using CleanZoom.
+The second option is to use a CleanZoom program provided by the software vendor to remove the Zoom app from the user’s device.
+Please follow the below steps to remove Zoom using CleanZoom.

 1. Download Cleanzoom